JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 In this tutorial you will start with the wizard-generated KMP project and build a more complex application that shares the code for network requests and data serialization between iOS and Android.

-In the course of the tutorial, you will:
+In the course of the tutorial, you will consume the data provided by the common module in the UI of iOS and Android apps:

 1. Add common and platform-specific dependencies.
 2. Implement network requests and data serialization in common code.
 3. Implement a coroutine flow to handle the results of network requests.
-4. Consume the data provided by the common module in the UI of iOS and Android apps.
+4. Update the UI of iOS and Android apps to format and display the data.

 Network requests and data serialization are the [most popular use cases](https://kotlinlang.org/lp/multiplatform/) for sharing code using Kotlin
 Multiplatform.
-You will implement both in the shared module of the final project:
+You will implement both in the shared module of the final project.
-An app that retrieves data over the internet from the [LaunchLibrary 2](https://lldev.thespacedevs.com/docs) API and displays the date of the latest successful launch.

-The updated app will retrieve data over the internet from the [LaunchLibrary 2](https://lldev.thespacedevs.com/docs) API and display descriptions of latest space launches.
+The updated app will retrieve data over the internet from the [Launch Library 2](https://lldev.thespacedevs.com/docs) API and display descriptions of the latest space launches.

 > You can find the final state of the project in two branches of our GitHub repository, with different iOS coroutine solutions:
 > * the [`main`](https://github.com/kotlin-hands-on/get-started-with-kmp/tree/main) branch includes a KMP-NativeCoroutines implementation,